deepjavalibrary/djl/repository/README.md

-# DeepJavaLibrary - Repository API
+# DJL - Repository API

 ## Overview

-This module contains classes and interfaces that allows developers to build model zoo and dataset.
+This module contains Deep Java Library (DJL) classes and interfaces that allows developers to build model zoo and dataset.

 ## Installation
 You can pull the MXNet Engine from the central Maven repositories by including the following dependency: